aazlant/the_list_scraper/README.md

 # the_list_scraper

+### Command-line tools

 1) Scrapes https://www.uncorp.net/list/index.html and parses the results, producing a claim that contains a json file for import into a database.

 *Usage:* `npm run scraper -- -r {root directory}`

 Produces a claim directory in root with

     |
     |-{claim name}\